cables-gl/cables_docs/md/5_1_permissions/2_teams/teams.md

 ### Read-Only

-Any team member with "Read Only" permissions adittionaly can:
+Any team member with "Read Only" permissions additionally can:

 - View the teams page with all public and private patches
 - Use the [ops](../3_ops/ops) provided by the team in ALL their patches